fflamerie/atBU_entrepots_donnees/content/atBU_donnees.md

 >
 > Data in the sense used here are all digitally available objects (simple or complex) that emerge or are the result of the research process.

-_On entend ici par données tous les objets (simples ou complexes) disponibles sous forme numérique qui émergent ou sont le résultat du processus de recherche_
+_On entend ici par données tous les objets (simples ou complexes) disponibles sous forme numérique qui émergent ou sont le résultat du processus de recherche._

 #### Entrepôt de données